 Yet, there are many of us who face complacency, exhaustion, and poor time management; all of which can bring down a home in a foolish way.

 Yes, we live in a fast-paced world, and it can be completely exhausting at times to keep up with all the demands that managing a home brings.
 Add motherhood and work to the mix and the possibility of tearing down a home becomes a lot more likely.
 A wise woman builds her house, a foolish one tears it down with complacency, exhaustion, and poor time management.

 I know it can be tough, but Mama, you can do the hard things, including managing your household in a way that draws your family toward Christ and builds it internally and eternally.

-One of the best Bible studies that I’ve ever done on being a godly woman is by Barbara Huges called “Disciples of a Godly Women.”
-Not only will it challenge your mindset, but it will encourage you to walk deeper in your faith with Christ.
+One of the best Bible studies that I’ve ever done on being a godly woman is by Barbara Huges called “Disciples of a Godly Woman.”
+Not only will it challenge your mindset, but it will encourage you to walk deeper in your faith in Christ.

-A virtuous woman is one that leads her home and family with integrity, disciplines, and strives toward the Fruits of the Spirit in all she says and does.
+A virtuous woman is one that leads her home and family with integrity, and discipline and strives toward the Fruits of the Spirit in all she says and does.

 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.Galatians 5:22-23 ESV

 Are you looking to build a home of faith?
 Are you desiring to be a wise woman who builds her house?